 Frustrated with your current homeschool workstation?
-Here are some tips to help you create a neat, organized space for your kids to do their school work.
+Are you new to homeschooling?
+Whatever the case, here are some tips to help you create a neat, organized space for your kids to do their school work.

 Take a few minutes to jot down what’s been working…and what’s not.
 If your kids all happily sit at the dining room table together to do their schoolwork, keep doing that.
 But, if your kids fight or are too loud to sit together, plan on making a change.
 Once you have your list of all the things that work, and the things that don’t, you can start implementing changes to make the homeschool days go a little more smoothly.